 Mistaking Other Conditions for Bipolar Disorder

-As mentioned, the signs of bipolar disorder are very broad and are often common to a variety of other mental health problems.
-For example, manic episodes can resemble bouts of obsessive-compulsive disorder.
+A 2019 study published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging found that bipolar disorder is initially misdiagnosed as major depressive disorder in about 60 percent of individuals seeking diagnosis — a misdiagnosis that can delay accurate treatment by up to 10 years.
+The signs of bipolar disorder are very broad and are often common to a variety of other mental health problems.
+Manic episodes can resemble bouts of obsessive-compulsive disorder.
 Depressive episodes can easily be mistaken for clinical depression.
 The hallmark of bipolar disorder is a personality that fluctuates between manic and depressive episodes in a way that’s often severe and impacts a person’s career, relationships and life.

 Similar Conditions and Common Misdiagnoses: Can Signs of Bipolar Actually Be Something Else?